 If you notice that your hosta isn’t looking the best, you can take steps to save it and bring it back.
 Carefully remove the damaged hosta from the ground and trim away any dead areas.
 Get a jar and add enough water to cover the bottom stems and watch for root growth.
 Once the spout, replant them outside.

 Performing routine maintenance on your hostas is vital to keeping them healthy.
 If you notice that the plant’s leaves have damage like brown or yellow spots, carefully trim it away.
 You can also cut away the flowers that have already bloomed and wilted if they look sick.
 This will help encourage healthy growth and keep your hostas full and lush.

 Hostas are hardy plants, but slugs and snails can wreak havoc on your hostas if you’re not careful.
 To help remedy this, keep the mulch away from the plant’s stem.
 You can add a light ring of salt around your hostas (Epsom salt works too) because this can discourage slugs and snails from reaching the hosta itself.

 21. Protect Your Plants from Disease

 Make sure you maintain the correct mulch and water levels because this is key to keeping diseases at bay.
 If you see large spots on the leaves with a dark border, apply a fungicide spray.
-WIlten and brown leaves with white masses is a sign of Sclerotium Blight, and you want to pull the mulch away from the plant if this is the case.
-Don’t overwater your hosta.
+Wilted and brown leaves with white masses are a sign of Sclerotium Blight, and you want to pull the mulch away from the plant if this is the case.
+Don’t over water your hosta.
 Water just enough to keep the soil nicely moist.